ibm-cloud-docs/assistant/dialog-slots.md

 1. From the **More** ![More icon](images/kebab.png) menu, select **Enable conditional responses**.
 1. Enter the condition and the response to display if the condition is met.

-    **Found example**: The slot is expecting the time for a dinner reservation.
+    **Found example**: A slot is expecting the time for a dinner reservation.
 You might use @sys-time in the *Check for* field to capture it.
-To prevent an invalid time from being saved, you can add a conditional response that checks whether the time provided is before the restaurant's last seating time, for example. `@sys-time.after('21:00:00')` The corresponding response might be something like, *Our last seating is at 9PM.*
+To prevent an invalid time from being saved, you can add a conditional response that checks whether the time provided is before the restaurant's last seating time, for example, `@sys-time.after('21:00:00')`.
+The corresponding response might be something like, *Our last seating is at 9PM.*

-    **Not found example**: The slot is expecting a @location entity that accepts a specific set of cities where the restaurant chain has restaurants.
-The Not found condition might check for @city in case the user specifies a valid city, but one in which the chain has no sites.
-The corresponding response might be, *We have no restaurants in that location.*
+    **Not found example**: The slot is expecting a @sys-number entity for the number of pizzas in a takeout order.
+The Not found condition of `true` might be used to display a message prompting the user, just in case a number isn't provided in the conversation, for example: `We need to know how many pizzas you want.`

 1. If you want to customize what happens next if the condition is met, then click the **Edit response** ![Edit response](images/edit-slot.png) icon.